wp-plugins/codepress-admin-columns/readme.txt

 * slug
 * page template

 I will be adding more in coming releases.
-You can leave any requests or feedback.
+You can leave any <a href='http://www.codepress.nl/plugins/codepress-admin-columns/#feedback'>requests or feedback</a>.

 **Related Links:**